Arizona appeals court upholds Jodi Arias' murder conviction

 The Maricopa County Attorney’s Office moved to fire Martinez this year after suspending him.
 But the dismissal was stayed pending his appeal under civil service protections.
 Martinez has been a county prosecutor for 30 years.

-A call to Martinez seeking comment on the court ruling wasn’t immediately returned Tuesday.
+A call to Martinez seeking comment on the court ruling wasn’t immediately returned Tuesday and neither was an email to Arias’ attorney Peg Green.

 Trending